LEARNAcademy/syllabus/react/inputs.md

 - As a user, I can see a landing page with heading and a text input.
 - As a user, I see titles of three robots waiting for my text.
 - As a user, I see my "Good Robot" repeating exactly what I type in real time.
 - As a user, I see my "Bad Robot" saying "BLABLA....."
 One character for every character I type in real time.
+For example, a user input of "robot" would be "BLABL".
 - As a user, I see a third robot that modifies the input as per the developer's choice in real time.

 ### 🏔 Stretch Goals